 |File Name||Original Size||Output Size||Size Compressed||Actions|

 Set JPEG quality first.
 JPEG quality value can be 1 (lowest image quality and highest compression) to 100 (best quality but least effective compression).
 The settings are optional, you can close "Settings" section by clicking the "X" on the right.

 Drag multiple JPG files to the "Choose Files" section.
-File extension name can be .jpg, .jpe or .jpeg etc. Each JPG file size can be up to 40 MB.
+File extension name can be .jpg, .jpe, .jpeg, etc. Each JPG file size can be up to 40 MB.

 The batch compression automatically starts when files are uploaded.
 Please be patient while files are uploading or compressing.